lovepigeons/Inject4j/README.md

 **A:** The library is built and tested against the latest JDK LTS (currently Java 21).

 ### Q: How does this compare to Spring's dependency injection?
 **A:** This is a much lighter alternative focused on simplicity.
-While Spring offers extensive features and integrations, java-di provides just the core DI functionality with a clean, easy-to-use API similar to .NET's ServiceCollection.
+While Spring offers extensive features and integrations, Inject4j provides just the core DI functionality with a clean, easy-to-use API similar to .NET's ServiceCollection.

 ### Q: Can I register factory methods for services?
 **A:** Yes, you can use lambda expressions when registering services.
 For example: `services.addSingleton(Logger.class, () -> Logger.getLogger("demo"));`